Svilyear/se-assignment-2-introduction-to-software-engineering-Svilyear/README_Assigment.md

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.

-These are categorie of software tools that helps in recording changes made to files by keeping a track of modifications done in the code.
+These are categories of software tools that helps in recording changes made to files by keeping a track of modifications done in the code.
 Examples: Local Version Control Systems : Storage is basically on a local disc
           Centralized Version Control Systems: globally and every user need to commit for reflecting one’s changes in the repository
           Distributed Version Control Systems :contain multiple repositories

  They are important because they offer room for collaboration and tracking changes made to the source code.
 Source: https://www.geeksforgeeks.org/version-control-systems/

 Software Project Management:

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?